 The Rest Stops will have water, Gatorade, energy drinks, PB&J, cookies, snacks and lots of fruit.
 Make sure you eat enough and stay well hydrated.
 You should go through 1-2 bottles of fluid between each rest stop.
 If you’re not peeing at the rest stops, you’re not drinking enough!
 All 3 routes have a lunch stop.
 The rest stops are all in nice areas with shade, rest rooms and a place to sit down.
 You’ll also pass many small stores along the way if you need more to eat or drink.
 Here are the Rest Stops:

 #1: Unity Park in Turners Falls.
-Mile 21 of the 40, 60 and 100 mile routes.
-Turn Left just after you cross the bridge to Turner’s Falls, then down the hill to the rest stop.
+Mile 21.6 of the 40, 60 and 100 mile routes.
+Turn Left just after you cross the bridge to Turner’s Falls, then ride down the hill to the rest stop.
 Stop here for drinks, fruit and snacks.
 Open from 8:30AM to 1:30PM

 #2: Mill River Recreation Area in Amherst.
-For 100 milers only (at Mile 41).
-Its where that rest stop was last year.
+For 100 milers only (at Mile 39.8).
 This stop will be well marked with pavement arrows and signs.
 The 100 milers stop here for drinks, fruit, snacks and their lunch.
 You will be able to swim in the pool at this rest stop.
-Open from 10:25AM to 1:15PM
+Open from 10:15AM to 1:15PM

-#3: Look Park, Florence, MA: This is a new location this year, at mile 59.9 of the 100 mile route.
+#3: Look Park, Florence, MA: This stop was relocated in 2016, at mile 57.5 of the 100 mile route.
 Enter Look Park on the bike path, then follow signs to the Rest Stop.
 The route to leave the rest stop and to exit the park will be well marked with signs.
-100 miler s stop here for drinks, fruit and snacks.
-Open from 11:45AM to 2:30PM.
+100 milers stop here for drinks, fruit and snacks.
+Open from 11:15AM to 2:30PM.

 You can cool off with a swim at Rest Stop #4 (60 and 100 mile Riders) and at Rest Stop #2 (100 mile riders) Bring a bathing suit, towel, dry shirt etc. in a small plastic grocery bag with your name on it to Registration.
 There will be a container marked for each rest stop.
 Put your bag in the container for the rest stop where you want your gear to end up.
 After you swim, put your towel and suit back in the bag and give it to the rest stop team to bring back to the finish at the Graduate Center or the rest stop where you will want it.
 Make sure your bag has your name on it!

 We’ll have support drivers who will be driving our routes.
 We also have several Ride Marshals who will be riding the route with you and also be able to help you with questions about the route or other problems.
-You will have all these names and cell phone numbers on your cue sheet.
+You will have all these names and cell phone numbers on the cue sheet you receive at Registration.